-- 1.4 Most outstanding public debt in the UK is the liability of central government.
-So in this paper we focus on interest spending on central government gross debt (bearing in mind that some factors that might affect it would have partly offsetting effects on interest payments the government receives).
-An important complication is that the Bank of England also part of the public sector has bought a substantial quantity of central government debt, financed by the creation of reserves on which it currently pays just a 0.25 per cent rate of interest an interest rate (Bank Rate) set by the Bank's Monetary Policy Committee (MPC).
-In effect, this has allowed the government to refinance some of its past fixed interest borrowing at a lower floating rate, reducing interest payments for now but leaving it more exposed to the risk of higher debt servicing costs if the MPC chooses to raise Bank Rate in the future. - 1.5 Potential changes to the interest rate at which the government can borrow pose both positive and negative risks to the outlook for the public finances, but these need to be considered alongside the risks to the outlook for economic growth.
-Changes in the debt-to-GDP ratio depend on the relationship between the effective interest rate on the debt stock and the rate of nominal GDP growth increases in the former push it up and increases in the latter push it down.
+- 8.4 Most outstanding public debt in the UK is the liability of central government.
+So in this chapter we focus on risks to interest spending on central government gross debt (bearing in mind that some factors we identify would have partly offsetting effects on interest receipts).
+An important complication is that the Bank of England also part of the public sector has bought a substantial quantity of central government debt, financed by the creation of reserves on which it currently pays just a 0.25 per cent rate of interest an interest rate (Bank Rate) that is set by the Bank's Monetary Policy Committee (MPC).
+In effect, this has allowed the government to refinance some of its past fixed interest borrowing at a lower floating rate, reducing interest payments for now but leaving it more exposed to the risk of higher debt servicing costs if the MPC chooses to raise Bank Rate in the future. - 8.5 As set out in Chapter 1, when considering interest rate risks to fiscal sustainability, it is important to do so relative to growth rate risks.
+Changes in the debt-to-GDP ratio depend on the relationship between the effective interest rate on the debt stock and the rate of nominal GDP growth increases in the former push it up and in the latter push it down.
 The difference between these is known as the 'growth-corrected interest rate'.
 When the effective interest rate and growth rate are affected to the same extent, the growth-corrected interest rate is left unchanged, with little implication for fiscal sustainability.
-It is shocks that push the effective interest rate up relative to GDP growth that increase spending and debt faster than GDP, threatening fiscal sustainability. - 1.6 Before concluding, the rest of the paper1 discusses: - the current size and composition of central government debt and the interest rates paid on different types of debt and at different maturities; - the medium-term forecast for debt interest set out in our March 2017 Economic and fiscal outlook (EFO) and the risks around it; and - long-term risks to debt interest spending and the importance for sustainability of those that affect the 'growth-corrected interest rate'.
+It is shocks that push the effective interest rate up relative to GDP growth that increase spending and debt faster than GDP, threatening fiscal sustainability.
+These are the focus of the rest of this chapter. - 8.6 This chapter discusses: - the current size and composition of central government debt and the interest rates paid on different types of debt and at different maturities; - medium-term debt interest spending risks relative to the forecast in our March 2017 Economic and fiscal outlook (EFO); - sources of long-term risks to debt interest spending and the importance for sustainability of those that affect the 'growth-corrected interest rate'; - the conclusions that can be drawn; and - issues for the Government's response.